niekelodeon/Niek-CMS/README.md

 ### FTP Configuration

 ```
-create a custom FTP for testing with docker or use your own.
+create a custom FTP client for testing with docker or use your own.
 add a new User in the database with your FTP credentials.
 ```